 This is why follow-on treatment is so important for people who have just gone through detox.
 The therapeutic and educational components of alcohol addiction treatment can prepare people for successful recovery.

-Identifying triggers, resisting relapse, rebuilding fractured relationships, and developing effective stress-management skills are just a few of the many vital topics that may be addressed during the post-detox phases of a person’s treatment for alcohol addiction, including Partial Hospitalization Programming, Intensive Outpatient Programming, Evening IOP, and Outpatient rehab.
+Identifying triggers, resisting relapse, rebuilding fractured relationships, and developing effective stress-management skills are just a few of the many vital topics that may be addressed during the post-detox phases of a person’s treatment for alcohol addiction, including Day Treatment, Intensive Outpatient Programming, Evening IOP, and Outpatient rehab.

 Find Treatment for Alcoholism in Massachusetts